 Robert has worked offense, defense, and intelligence in various government teams.
 "My time on the offense helped me better appreciate defense and how sometimes we simply get it wrong: defense is not necessarily harder than offense and there are many opportunities we have to defend and make the world a better place," he says.

 Robert joined SANS for myriad reasons.
 He had long been aware of the organization, and followed the career and workings of SANS fellow and DFIR curriculum lead Rob Lee.
 Also, ongoing encouragement to attend SANS conferences and consider teaching from a number of friends and colleagues such as Dave Shackelford convinced him to give it SANS a shot.
 His first pitch - a five-day class on identifying and responding to industrial control systems (ICS) attacks - was well-received, and as Robert says, "the rest is history."
-Today he teaches SANS ICS515: ICS Active Defense and Incident Response, the industry's first and only incident response and threat hunting class for ICS and FOR578: Cyber Threat Intelligence, the industry standard course for threat intelligence training.
+Today he teaches SANS ICS515: ICS Visibility, Detection, and Response, the industry's first and only incident response and threat hunting class for ICS and FOR578: Cyber Threat Intelligence, the industry standard course for threat intelligence training.
 "The SANS family is amazing, the students are world class, and teaching is what keeps me constantly refreshed and excited in the industry."

 In fact, authoring ICS515 and FOR578 have been highlights in his career, Robert says.
 Industrial control system security as well as cyber threat intelligence are both exciting topics that receive a lot of hype and misconceptions.
 "I love destroying hype while giving the students the most blunt and actionable information possible," Robert explains, adding that his experiences "gives me a robust view into the problem space and the solutions needed at various levels.
 My experiences and hard work have afforded me the chance to significantly advance students' skill sets and the way they view the problem."